Healthy Orange Chicken

 Tips for Cooking the Chicken with Cornstarch

 Cornstarch thickens any liquids or sauces it comes into contact with.
-In this recipe, it helps the orange chicken sauce tighten up and cling to the chicken as if it had been fried and then coated in a sugar-laded orange sauce, but we’re not frying anything today.
+In this recipe, it helps the orange chicken sauce tighten up and cling to the chicken as if it had been fried and then coated in a sugar-laden orange sauce, but we’re not frying anything today.

 Cornstarch is a kitchen magician in many regards, but there are some pitfalls.
-If you’re not careful you can have a gloppy mess in a hurry.
+If you’re not careful, you can have a gloppy mess in a hurry.

 My tips for avoiding that include: